German Language and Literature

 Description of program

-- MA – The MA program includes two options: 1) courses and comprehensive exam, and 2) courses and thesis.
-It can normally be completed in one year of full-time study.
+• MA – The MA program involves courses and a thesis, and can normally be completed in two years of full-time study.

 Contact a faculty supervisor

-Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Modern Languages, Literatures and Cultures website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.

 Minimum admission requirements